on this page

 If you’re an applicant for permanent residency and your visa conditions haven’t changed, we’ll send you a new card before your old one expires.
 If you don’t get a new card, you’ll need to contact Medicare.

 You don’t have to do anything unless your address has changed.
 If it has, update your details so the card gets to you.

 If you’re a temporary resident covered by a Ministerial Order, your Medicare card is valid until the expiry date.
 To continue to access Medicare, you’ll need to meet certain criteria and re-enrol in Medicare.

 Reciprocal Health Care Agreement Medicare card

-You will get a yellow Medicare card if you’re visiting Australia from a country with a Reciprocal Health Care Agreement (RHCA).
+You’ll get a yellow Medicare card if you’re visiting Australia from a country with a Reciprocal Health Care Agreement (RHCA).
 Yellow cards are valid until the expiry date on the card.
 To continue to access Medicare, you’ll need to meet the RHCA criteria for your country and re-enrol in Medicare.

 Using your Medicare card

 You can use your Medicare card to access any of the following: